KNowledgeOnWebScale/walder/README.md

         source: ...  # Path leading to source code of the pipe module (absolute path or relative to the pipe-modules directory)
         parameters: # the parameters for the pipe module (OPTIONAL)
           - _data # (DEFAULT) this gives all the data, but all paths in the data object are supported (e.g. _data.0.employee)
-          - ... # Additional parameters if you're function supports those (OPTIONAL)
+          - ... # Additional parameters if your function supports those (OPTIONAL)
     responses:  # Status codes with files containing the HTML view template (absolute path or relative to the views directory)
       200: ...  # (REQUIRED)
       500: ...  # (OPTIONAL)